Titanium dioxide (TiO2) nanoparticles

 The additive E171, food titanium dioxide, banned in France and Europe

-In France, the Food Law published in the Official Gazette on November 1, 2018 states that “the marketing of the additive E 171 (titanium dioxide-TiO2) as well as foodstuffs containing it is suspended” (Article 53).
-This measure came into force on January 1, 2020, before being generalized at the European level in 2022, aftera long process and collective work to which many actors contributed: NGOs (supported by Avicenn), scientists, media, parliamentarians and government members.
+In France, the Food Law published in the Official Journal on November 1, 2018 states that “the marketing of the additive E 171 (titanium dioxide-TiO2) as well as foodstuffs containing it is suspended” (Article 53).
+This measure came into force on January 1, 2020, before being generalized at the European level in 2022, after a long process and collective work to which many stakeholders contributed: NGOs (supported by Avicenn), scientists, media, parliamentarians and government members.

-Towards the French suspension of TiO2 in some cosmetics and drugs?
+Towards a ban of TiO2 in some cosmetics and drugs in France?

-After food, several associations ask for theextension of the suspension of titanium dioxide to cosmetics likely to be ingested and to medicines.
+After food, several associations asked for the extension of the ban of titanium dioxide to cosmetics likely to be ingested and to medicines.

 Brands are now promoting TiO2-free drug coatings.

-The toothpaste.infoconso.org website of Agir pour l’Environnement was created to allow consumers to quickly identify toothpastes with or without titanium dioxide (but it has not been updated).
+The toothpaste.infoconso.org website of Agir pour l’Environnement was created to allow consumers to quickly identify toothpastes with or without titanium dioxide (but it has not been updated since).

 “If it’s white, it’s not nano”?
 Not so simple…